Stainton (near Kendal)

-Stainton is a village and a civil parish in the South Lakeland district, in the county of Cumbria, England, situated near the village of Sedgwick and the town of Kendal.
-It is near the main A590 road.
-Killington reservoir runs alongside the parish of Stainton.
+Stainton is a village and civil parish in the Westmorland and Furness district of Cumbria, England.
+It is near the village of Sedgwick and 5.3 mile south Kendal.
+Killington Reservoir runs alongside the parish of Stainton and the village is near the A590 road.
+In 2021 the parish had a population of 316.
+From 1974 to 2023 it was in South Lakeland district.